NFL Pro Bowl Fast Facts

 AFC:

-Offense Wide receiver: Antonio Brown, Steelers; DeAndre Hopkins, Texans; A.J.
-Green, Bengals; Keenan Allen, Chargers
+Wide receiver: Antonio Brown, Steelers; DeAndre Hopkins, Texans; A.J.
+Green, Bengals; Keenan Allen, Chargers; Jarvis Landry, Dolphins (replaces Hopkins); T.Y.
+Hilton, Colts (replaces Green)

-Tackle: Alejandro Villanueva, Steelers; Taylor Lewan, Titans; Donald Penn, Raiders;
+Tackle: Alejandro Villanueva, Steelers; Taylor Lewan, Titans; Donald Penn, Raiders; Russell Okung, Chargers (replaces Penn)

 Guard: Kelechi Osemele, Raiders; David DeCastro, Steelers; Richie Incognito, Bills